 I'm so glad I found the time this year, because my Mini Christmas Stockings turned out so cute!

-This Mini Christmas Stocking Pattern is so versatile!
-Use them to hold silverware for a holiday tablescape or fill them with small gifts.
-I’d love to make a bunch for an advent calendar (maybe I will get around to that next Christmas).
+I love these Mini Christmas Stockings, because they are so versatile!
+Use them to hold silverware for a holiday tablescape or fill them with small gifts (or gift cards).
+I'd love to make a bunch for an advent calendar (maybe I will get around to that next Christmas).

 They're also fun to decorate!
 For the stocking above, I used red polka dot washi tape.
 It's not permanent, but it makes a cute accent.
 I'm also obsessed with the idea of adding ball fringe around the top ... wouldn't that be fun?
 If I ever make that advent calendar, I'm definitely adding fringe!